justinkang221/ece1505_project/README.md

 To view a report of our findings please see [https://www.overleaf.com/read/vddscgnmhzxg]

 ## Figures
-For the performance comparison figure (i.e., NMSE vs SNR), run chl_est_hybrod.m
+For the performance comparison figure (i.e., NMSE vs SNR), run chl_est_hybrid.m